Renaissance: A Self-Stabilizing Distributed SDN Control Plane using In-band Communications

 C-resets are not the only disturbing actions that might occur during the recovery period.
 The system cannot reach a legitimate state before it removes stale information from the configuration of every switch.
 Note that failing controllers cannot remove stale information that is associated with them and therefore non-failing controllers have to remove this information for them.
 Due to transient faults, it could be the case that one controller can remove information that is associated with another non-failing controller.
 We refer to these `mistakes' as illegitimate deletion of rules or managers (Section~\ref{sec:illegiDel}).
 Note that illegitimate deletions occur when the (stale) information that a controller has about the network topology differ from the actual network topology, $G_c$.
 Moreover, due to stale information in the communication channels, any given controller might aggregate (possibly stale) information about the network more than once and thus instruct more than once the switch to delete illegitimately the rules of other controllers.

 Theorem~\ref{thm:boundedResetsIllegitimateDeletions} bounds the number of these illegitimate deletions.
 It does so by counting the number of possible steps in which a controller might have stale information about the network and that stale information leads the controller to perform an illegal deletion.
-The proof arguments start by considering a starting state in which \EMS{controller $p_i \in P_c$} is just about to take a step that instructs the switches to perform \EMS{illegitimate deletions.} The proof then argues that between any two \EMS{such steps, controller $p_i$} has to aggregate information about the network in such a way that \EMS{$p_i$ preserves its information about the network topology to be complete.} But, this can only happen after receiving a reply from every node in the preserved topology (Claim~\ref{thm:whenDone}).
+The proof arguments start by considering a starting state in which controller $p_i \in P_c$ is just about to take a step that instructs the switches to perform illegitimate deletions.
+The proof then argues that between any two such steps, controller $p_i$ has to aggregate information about the network in such a way that $p_i$ \ems{(mistakenly) decides that it has completed the task of topology discovery.} But, this can only happen after receiving a reply from every node in the preserved topology (Claim~\ref{thm:whenDone}).